YuryShcharbina/trainig_projects/task6/extra/README.md

 ```

 ### Ansible playbook for logical replication
-Made several roles for installation postgresql on master and slave node, configure them for logical replication,
+Made several roles for installation postgresql on master and slave nodes, configure them for logical replication,
 and load test data to master server

+### Run Ansible playbook in Jenkins pipeline
+On Jenkins master need to install Ansible plugin for work with ansible module.
+In Jenkins file created pipeline for deploy postgresql logical replication:
+* pull repo from git
+* run ansible playbook for deploying postgresql database replication